dotnet/csharplang/proposals/numeric-intptr.md

 ### Breaking changes

-One of the main impacts of this design is that `System.IntPtr` and `System.IntPtr` gain some built-in operators (conversions, unary and binary).
+One of the main impacts of this design is that `System.IntPtr` and `System.UIntPtr` gain some built-in operators (conversions, unary and binary).
 Those include `checked` operators, which means that some operators on those types will now throw when overflowing.
 For example:
 - `IntPtr + int`
 - `IntPtr - int`